Wings of Tatev & Tatev Monastery: Complete Guide

 The Wings of Tatev: what the record actually means

 Plenty of places call their cable car “the longest.”
 Tatev has the paperwork.
-On 23 October 2010 the Wings of Tatev entered the Guinness World Records as the longest non-stop double-track reversible aerial tramway, and fifteen years on it still holds the title.
+On 23 October 2010 the Wings of Tatev entered the Guinness World Records as the longest non-stop double-track reversible aerial tramway, and sixteen years on it still holds the title.
 “Reversible” is the key word: two cabins run on a fixed pair of cables, one going up as the other comes down, shuttling back and forth rather than looping continuously.
 Spanning over five and a half kilometres in one unbroken run, with no mid-station where you swap cabins, is what makes it unusual.

-One honest word on nerves: the cabins are enclosed and steady, but if serious heights unsettle you, the middle of that gorge is a long way down and there is nowhere to look but out.
+One honest word on nerves: the cabins are enclosed and steady, but if serious heights unsettle you, the middle of that gorge is a long way down and there’s nowhere to look but out.
 Most people find it exhilarating rather than frightening - but you can always take the road one way and the cable the other.

 Tickets and opening hours